Robust utility maximisation under proportional transaction costs for c\`adl\`ag price processes: Main result

 which may be restated as

-\end{remark} The following theorem is the main result of this paper.
-It extends Theorem~3.6 in \cite{chau2019} for utility functions defined on the positive half-line from continuous price processes to the general price processes with jumps. \begin{thm} Let $x>0$.
+As explained below Theorem 3.2 of \citet{czichowsky2016}, the condition that $S^{\theta}=(S_{t}^{\theta})_{0\leq t\leq T}$ satisfies $(\mathrm{CPS}^{\lambda'})$ locally for \emph{all} $0<\lambda'<\lambda$ is only necessary to argue that there is no ``duality gap'' in part (4) of Theorem 3.2 of \citet{czichowsky2016}.
+Since we do not require this conclusion for our results, we can use the weaker assumption that $S^{\theta}=(S_{t}^{\theta})_{0\leq t\leq T}$ satisfies $(\mathrm{CPS}^{\lambda'})$ locally for \emph{some} $0<\lambda'<\lambda$. \end{remark} The following theorem is the main result of this paper.
+It extends Theorem~3.6 in \cite{chau2019} for utility functions defined on the positive half-line from continuous price processes to general price processes with jumps. \begin{thm} Let $x>0$.
 Under Assumptions \ref{assump:CPS_all} and \ref{assump:AEU_primalrpoblem}, the robust utility maximisation problem \eqref{eq:primalproblem} admits a solution, i.e., there is $\widehat{H}^{1}\in\mathcal{A}(x)$ satisfying

 When $U$ is bounded from above, the same conclusion holds assuming only that there exists (at least) one $\theta'\in\Theta$ for which $(\mathrm{CPS}^{\lambda'})$ locally holds true for some $\lambda'\in(0,\lambda)$. \end{thm}